hjstephan86/bloggg/README.md

 To describe a sequence of statements in Verilog do not use "always @(posedge CLK) begin", since it does not necessarily require all following statements to be executed in a sequence.
 To describe a sequence of statements use the keyword "seq".
 If the keyword "seq" is not used, the following statements are executed in parallel.

+FPGA constraints files have to have a standardardized format for all FPGA vendors like Xilinx, Intel, Lattice.

 ## Notizen aus Vorlesungen

 ### Di, 12.11., 09:15 Uhr –  Entwurf mikroelektronischer Systeme, Ü